Articles on Talmidaism

 In the New Testament, Christians read how we Jews supposedly argue about what things to swear by (Mt 23:16-22, Mt 5:34-37), and how we Jews quibble over how far up our elbows we should wash before we eat, lest our food become contaminated (Mk 7:18-23, Mt 15:17-20).
 Some Christians look at this and think to themselves, “How trivial Jews are, how stupid the Torah must be to command Jews to do this.
 I’m so glad that Christ came to do away with Torah, so that I don’t have to follow it!”)

-The fact is, that Torah nowhere commands us to do these things, rather it is the Oral Law which does.
-Yeshua` is condemning the Oral Law, NOT Torah.
+The fact is, that Torah nowhere commands us to do these things!
+Rather, it is the Oral Law which commands them.
+Yeshua` was condemning the Oral Law, NOT Torah.

 Our righteousness has to exceed that of the Pharisees

 Within the Talmidi Jewish community, levels of observance vary.
-Liberals will ignore certain things only out of conscience, or because they genuinely find them difficult to do.
-Even a Yeshuinist (ultra-liberal) would never consider making something up.
+Liberal Talmidis will ignore certain things only out of conscience, or because they genuinely find them difficult to do.
+Even a Yeshuinist (ultra-liberal) would never consider just making something up.

 In our willingness to try our best to observe God’s commandments – even if it isn’t perfect – and in our gentle, humble and compassionate encouragement towards others to do the same, Talmidi Jews feel that the righteousness of our faith is upheld: